hazelparr/Beatles-Lyrics-Generator/README.md

 # Beatles-Lyrics-Generator

+Compose lyrics - Beatles style!

 Generate lyrics from Beatles songs.
-An implementation of the Markov Chain using Python
+An implementation of the Markov Chain using Python.

+This project was borne out of Codecademy Pro's final project for Python.

+More information on Markov Chains https://en.wikipedia.org/wiki/Markov_chain